anilabhabaral/ci-cd-go/README.md

 ### Access the deployed application in Openshift

-- Get all the resource in the namespace
+- Get all the resources in the namespace `go-app-pipeline`
 ```
 $ oc get all -n go-app-pipeline